Little Ray thought his world quite bland,

 Ocean life holds secrets.
 Without controls on water pollution and penalties for overfishing, these secrets could be lost.
 Studies are under way to learn if sharks' immune systems offer resistance to cancers.

 Dirty water causes infections of wounds.
+Once pathogens enter the human body, they spread.
 These can be impossible to heal.
 NSU researchers found sharks and rays have advanced wound-healing abilities.
-Eating ray or shark meat is unlikely to fight infections.

-V. R. Duin was an NSU law school graduate under her legal name.
+V. R. Duin is an NSU law school graduate under her legal name.
 Problems are surfacing with antibiotics to treat bacterial illnesses and infections.
 Could sharks lead to better cures for infections?

-Could sharks lead to the prevention or cure of cancer?
-Sharks show Novel Changes in Their Immune Cancer-Related Genes.
-Two of the genes have counterparts connected to cancers.
+Could sharks lead to prevention or cures for cancer?
+NSU found Novel Changes in Their Immune Cancer-Related Genes.
+Two genes have counterparts connected to cancers.

 Expansion and enforcement of the Clean Water Act could bring an end to dirty water.
 Jellyfish, lobsters and turtles may not die of old age.
-If pollution kills them off, humans may lose the key to cheating death.
+If pollution annihilates them, humans may lose keys to longevity.

-Radioactive waste may have a lovely glow, but it is not good for the ocean or ocean life.
-The hardy water bear is able to withstand radiation.
-These micro-animals can survive extreme conditions.
-Intentional exposure is not healthy for them.
+Radioactive waste may have a lovely glow, but it is not healthy.
+The hardy water bear can withstand radiation.
+These micro-animals can survive extreme conditions, but intentional exposure is evil.

-Radioactive waste travels along water currents.
-Enforcement of the Clean Water Act could reduce exposure to high levels of radioactive waste.
-Radiation can lead to cancer, birth defects, cell and systemic damage of humans and animals.
+Radioactive effluvium travels along water currents.
+Enforcement of the Clean Water Act could reduce exposure to high levels of radiation.
+It can lead to cancer, birth defects, cell and systemic damage.

 Doing laundry sends harmful fibers into the water.
 These combine with chemical runoff from agriculture, industry, home septic tanks, lawns and storm drains.
 The result is toxic to humans, aquatic life and pets.

+Dredging stirs contaminants in water.
+It opens navigation passages, extracts minerals and prepares construction sites.
 Sand dredged from rivers and oceans to dump on beaches may be killing tiny animals under it.
-Dredging is done to open navigation passages, extract minerals and prepare construction sites.
-It stirs contaminants in water.

 There are costs of testing, cleaning and other alternatives.
 Efforts to save the waters of the world include restoration of damaged areas.
 The goal is to reverse problem conditions and restore quality to ocean life.